-At the core of our low-code platform there’s great emphasis in the concept of extensibility.
-Extensibility is, in broad terms, freedom to do as you please and develop intricate pieces of software that can add all kinds of functionalities and answer to all kinds of specific business needs.
-With our platform, one of the ways you can achieve this is using web components.
+At the core of our low-code platform there’s great emphasis on the concept of extensibility.
+Extensibility is, in broad terms, the freedom to do as you please and develop intricate pieces of software that can add all kinds of functionalities and answer to all kinds of specific business needs.
+With our platform, one of the ways you can achieve this is by using web components.

 In order to showcase how much freedom you really have, we’ve developed a simple yet very useful web component example, using Uber’s deep linking functionalities, and added to our application’s main menu.